Court Rules Landmark Fred Segal Sign on Former Location Must Go

 The Ninth Circuit decision ruled that rights to signage did not apply to third parties such as CormackHill, who acquired the landmark property from Bud Brown, a colleague of Fred Segal.
 Rights to the signage only applied to the Brown family.

-Global Icons, the current owners of the Fred Segal license and intellectual property, opened a Fred Segal flagship store on 8500 Sunset Blvd. in West Hollywood, Calif., in 2017.
+In 2017, a Fred Segal flagship store opened on 8500 Sunset Blvd., in West Hollywood, Calif.
+Fred Segal was acquired by Global Icons in 2019.
 Allison Samek, Fred Segal’s president, said on Aug.
 19 that the recent decision would dispel any confusion over the location of Fred Segal.

 “After an almost-four-year battle to preserve Fred Segal’s intellectual property, we’re truly thrilled with the outcome and opportunity to move the brand forward,” Samek said.
 “While we were hopeful we could come to an agreement earlier, we’re excited to put this behind us and direct our attention to the success of our flagship location, Fred Segal Sunset, which continues to be the purveyor of L.A. style and culture.”